nadjahagen/fledge-south-iec61850/README.rst

   $ sudo apt-get install rapidjson-dev

-GoogleTest and Gcovr (for Unit Tests only)
+GoogleTest and Gcovr (for Unit Tests, or Functional Tests only)
 ^^^^^^^^^^
  * for Debian:
 .. code-block:: console